efemberg11/GeoModel_rmakhman/documentation/docs/components/kernel/reference/RCBase/GeoShape/GeoPara.md

 !!! warning

-    Visualization of GeoPgon is on the to-do list.
+    Visualization of GeoPara is on the to-do list.